nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### 1. Friends Feature

 - Add friend
-- Delete friend
+- Find friend
--
+- Show friend

 #### 1.1 Add friend

 ##### Implementation

-The implementation of adding a friend into Amigos is facilitated by the 'AddCommand', 'AddCommandParser' in the `Logic` component, `UniquePersonList` and `Person` classes in the `Model` component, and `JsonAdaptedPerson` in the `Storage` component.
+The implementation of adding a friend into Amigos is facilitated by the `AddCommand`, `AddCommandParser` in the `Logic` component, `UniquePersonList` and `Person` classes in the `Model` component, and `JsonAdaptedPerson` in the `Storage` component.

 A friend is a `Person` containing attributes - `FriendName`, `Phone`, `Address`, `Email`, `Description`, `Set<Tag>`